 The 8.5 acre Armory site is relatively small for a conventional grocery store anchored center; however, it is among a handful of North Broadway sites that have the potential to generate interest among retailers for a grocery store co-location.
 Grocery stores in conventional centers typically have square footage requirements, and developers of these centers typically add additional retail and commercial services within these centers to help with financial feasibility.
-Smaller, more urban grocery stores also have square footage requirements and developers of these centers will often add additional retail and commercial uses because there is strong interest among many retailers in co-location with a grocery store.
+Smaller, more urban grocery stores also have square footage requirements and developers of these centers will often add additional retail and commercial services within these centers to help with a grocery store.
 For example, the planned urban grocery store at 20th and Chestnut in the